Webmunchster/dequito/README.md

 # dequito
-Dequito is a school-safe chat system that does not track you and is good for organizations to use
+Dequito is a social media website